zincxenon/Newsfetcher/README.md

 # Newsfetcher
-A news fetcher that collects the top posts from reddit using PRAW
+A news fetcher that collects the top posts from a subreddit using PRAW